-The Secretary of State for Transport has issued a Safeguarding Direction for East West Rail.
+To reflect these decisions and updates to our proposals, the Secretary of State for Transport has issued updated Safeguarding Directions for East West Rail.
 This means that if a local authority receives a planning application for a development on land that is within the safeguarding boundary for East West Rail, they must consult us before deciding whether to grant planning permission.
 That way, we can look at any potential conflicts between other proposed developments and our proposals for East West Rail.
-It’s important to ‘safeguard’ the land for East West Rail in this way so we can continue to develop the designs for the railway with a clear understanding of what else is planned along the route.
-Safeguarding the land doesn’t necessarily mean that other development cannot go ahead.

-Direction & maps
+Directions & maps

 -